fskn123fskn123-afk/northwind-sales-analysis/Excel/README.md

 Overview
 --------------------------------
 An interactive Excel dashboard built on Northwind order lines.
-It mirrors the key KPIs and visuals from the repo and is designed for quick review by hiring managers who prefer Excel over BI tools.
+It mirrors the key KPIs and visuals from the repo and is designed for quick review by clients who prefer Excel over BI tools.

 Business Insights (sample window)
 --------------------------------